Howard J. Van Till

-Howard J. Van Till (born 1938) is an American physicist and emeritus professor of physics at Calvin College, where he taught for 31 years.
+Howard J. Van Till (November 28, 1938 – July 31, 2024) was an American physicist and emeritus professor of physics at Calvin College, where he taught for 31 years.
 His research included solid state physics and millimeter-wave astronomy.
 He is also noted as a writer on science and Christianity.

 Early life

-Van Till was born in 1938 and grew up on a farm.
+Van Till was born in 1938 and grew up on a farm in California.
 When he was a child, he took a bottle of turkey medication from his parents' farm, mixed it with some mineral powders, and shook it; this resulted in the bottle exploding, causing him to lose a considerable amount of blood from his jugular vein.

 Religious views

 Van Till was brought up as a Calvinist, and known for such beliefs for much of his life.
 He has been active in writing and speaking on the interaction of science and Christian belief, for example as a member of the editorial boards of Science and Christian Belief and Theology and Science, and working with the Templeton Foundation.

 In 2006 he gave a presentation to the Freethought Association of West Michigan in which he recounted that he had less certainty than before on some religious questions.

 He now attends a more liberal church.